NickFerd/alien_invasion/README.md

 ![alt text](screenshots/screenshot1.png "StartMenu")

+There is also sound effects when the player levels up and when loses a ship.
+Besides, nice music plays in the background that adds to the atmosphere of the game.

+Controls:
+-move your ship with left and right key arrows
+-shoot bullets with spacebar
-You move your ship with left and right key arrows, shoot bullets with spacebar.
-You can start the game with either clicking on PLAY button or pressing Enter.
-Pressing P button pauses the game.
-Esc button exits the game.
+-start the game with either clicking on PLAY button or pressing Enter -pressing P button pauses the game
+-Esc button exits the game.